sethworks/DiskSmartInfo/docs/en-us/Get-DiskSmartInfo.md

 Specifies attribute name.

-The parameter accepts only default (and not proprietary) attribute names, then tranforms them into attribute ids, that are actually used.
+The parameter accepts only default (and not proprietary) attribute names, then transforms them into attribute ids, that are actually used.

 The result is cumulative and includes all attributes specified in -AttributeID, -AttributeIDHex, and -AttributeName parameters.